 You will be equipped with clinical skills through an extended placement either in the School of Psychology and Clinical Language Sciences, or one of our clinical partners.
 Supervision and training will be given to support this placement.
 Develop your knowledge and understanding of clinical topics, including evidence-based treatments and common mental health problems across the lifespan.
 You will learn valuable research skills and conduct your own clinically-relevant research.
 It is intended that graduates of this course will greatly enhance their employability in clinical settings, either in the UK or internationally.

-The clinical placement gives experience in one of our working clinics (e.g. Anxiety and Depression in Young People; Centre for Autism; Memory and Cognition; Speech and Language Therapy, and the world-renowned Charlie Waller Institute for evidence-based psychological treatments).
-The clinical placement programme is for students who know they wish to work with clients and wish to develop their skills and knowledge further, already having the necessary skills and knowledge to do so.
+The clinical placement gives experience in one of our working clinics (e.g. Anxiety and Depression in Young People; Centre for Autism; Speech and Language Therapy) or with local NHS and private partners.
+The clinical placement programme is for students who wish to develop their skills and knowledge of working with clients further.

-The research placement allows us to offer a very broad range of research placements relevant to clinical psychology and often involving clinical populations, but without direct client contact.
-The research placement programme is aimed at students who wish to study clinical psychology but to undertake a more broadly-based placement than simply working in a clinic.
+The research placement gives experiences within a broad range of research placements relevant to clinical psychology which often involve clinical populations.
+The research placement programme is aimed at students who wish to study applied psychology and undertake a placement to develop their research skills.

 For more information, please visit the School of Psychology's website.